Decathlon/vitamin-web/packages/sources/css/presets/tailwind/README.md

 @import '@vtmn/css/dist/components.css'; /* import Vitamin components CSS classes (required) */
 ```

+_You will need a plugin to understand `@import` statements.
+If you use PostCSS, you can use [postcss-import](https://www.npmjs.com/package/postcss-import)._

-Fore more details about Tailwind presets, [see Tailwind CSS documentation about presets here](https://tailwindcss.com/docs/presets).
+For more details about Tailwind presets, [see Tailwind CSS documentation about presets here](https://tailwindcss.com/docs/presets).

 Important: our Taiwind CSS preset has a prefix in order to avoid conflicts with existing Tailwind CSS project.
 So, to use our library, you will have to prefix all CSS utility classes with `vtmn-`.